QoboLtd/cakephp-roles-capabilities/README.md

 ### Middleware
-The AuthorizationContextMiddleware is registered your middleware queue and if you are using an Authentication middleware or the AuthComponent it will be configured automatically.
+The AuthorizationContextMiddleware is registered your middleware queue and if you are using an Authentication middleware or the AuthComponent with stateless sessions it should be configured automatically.
 If not see the next section:

 ### Manual Context
-You need to call the following code in your controller initialize method or the isAuthorized if you are using Controller authorization:
+You need to call the following code in your controller code to configure the AuthorizationContext.

 ```
 use RolesCapabilities\EntityAccess\AuthorizationContext;
 use RolesCapabilities\EntityAccess\AuthorizationContextHolder;
 use RolesCapabilities\EntityAccess\UserWrapper;

-class MyController extends BaseController
 ...

-    public function setUser($user)
+    public function setUser($user, $request)
     {
         if (!empty($user)) {
-            AuthorizationContextHolder::push(AuthorizationContext::asUser(UserWrapper::forUser($user), $this->getRequest()));
+            AuthorizationContextHolder::push(AuthorizationContext::asUser(UserWrapper::forUser($user), $request);
         } else {
-            AuthorizationContextHolder::push(AuthorizationContext::asAnonymous($this->getRequest()));
+            AuthorizationContextHolder::push(AuthorizationContext::asAnonymous($request);
         }
     }
 ```